-The dead-time correction is only available if you use a Integral Flow Control or a flow controller (MID) and the flow controller can measure the flow of the heat transfer liquid.
+The dead-time correction is only available if you use a flow controller (MID) and the flow controller can measure the flow of the heat transfer liquid.

 The dead-time correction is only available for external control and has no effect on internal control.